KhronosGroup/SPIRV-Cross/README.md

 Always make sure you are running the correct version of glslangValidator as well as SPIRV-Tools when updating reference files.
 See `checkout_glslang_spirv_tools.sh` which revisions are currently expected.
 The revisions change regularly.

-In short, the master branch should always be able to run `./test_shaders.py shaders` and friends without failure.
+In short, the main branch should always be able to run `./test_shaders.py shaders` and friends without failure.
 SPIRV-Cross uses Travis CI to test all pull requests, so it is not strictly needed to perform testing yourself if you have problems running it locally.
 A pull request which does not pass testing on Travis will not be accepted however.